Adversarial Examples for Models of Code: Defense Against Adversarial Examples

 \subsection{Defense Without Re-training}

-Techniques that do \emph{not} require re-training are appealing because they allow to separate the optimization of the model from the optimization of the defense and easily tune the balance between them.
-Further, training neural models is generally computationally expensive; thus, these approaches allow to perform the expensive training step only once.
+Techniques that do \emph{not} require re-training are appealing because they allow us to separate the optimization of the model from the optimization of the defense, and easily tune the balance between them.
+Moreover, training neural models is generally computationally expensive; thus, these approaches enable us to perform the expensive training step only once.

-These approaches can be described as placing a defensive-model $g$ before the model of code $f_{\theta}$ that is independent of $g$.
-The goal of $g$ is to fix the given input (if necessary) in a way that $f_{\theta}$ will predict correctly.
-Mathematically, the new model can be defined as composing the two models $f_{\theta} \circ g$.
+Approaches that do not require retraining can be generalized as placing a defensive-model $g$ before the model of code $f_{\theta}$, which is independent of $g$.
+The goal of $g$ is to fix the given input, if necessary, in a way that will allow $f_{\theta}$ to predict correctly.
+Mathematically, the new model can be defined as being composed of two models: $f_{\theta} \circ g$.
 We assume that the adversary has access to the model $f_{\theta}$ being attacked, but not to the defense model $g$.

-In this paper, we evaluate the following approaches that do not require re-training:
+We evaluated the following approaches that do not require re-training:

 \para{\emph{No Vars}} - a conservative defensive approach that replaces \emph{all} variables to an \scode{UNK} (``unknown'') symbol, only at test time.
 This approach is 100\% robust by construction, but does not leverage variable names for prediction.